-by weighted precision, weighted recall, weighted F1 score, using 5-fold cross-validation.
-For Dianping dataset, Table II shows that all classifiers have an excellent performance in classification.
+With the 8 features proposed in Subsection III-3.3, we compare with several standard machine learning classifiers implemented by scikit-learn library [26].
+We evaluate each classifier by weighted precision, weighted recall, weighted F1 score, using 5-fold cross-validation.
+For Dianping dataset, table 2 shows that all classifiers have an excellent performance in classification.
 Particularly, SVM (support vector machine) performs best overall with 96.75% precision, 96.47% recall, 96.50% F1 score, and 99.42% AUC.
-For TripAdvisor dataset, Table III shows that SVM (support vector machine) also achieves the best overall performance with 94.74% precision, 90.00% recall, 92.31% F1 score, and 92.73% AUC.
+For TripAdvisor dataset, table 3 shows that SVM (support vector machine) also achieves the best overall performance with 94.74% precision, 90.00% recall, 92.31% F1 score, and 92.73% AUC.
 We see that our methodology largely performs well on two datasets, which indicates it can be well generalized across CGSNs.
 The classification better performs on Dianping than on TripAdvisor is perhaps because TripAdvisor dataset has less users and cannot contain all click-farming communities in nature.
 Due to different social network topologies, we acknowledge that the TripAdvisor dataset may be sensitive to features used for click-farming communities.